 Fellows must be currently enrolled in a partner Graduate Program.
 Prospective Fellows may apply for the Fellowship through their Graduate Programs, in accordance with the application requirements set by their University.
+The process of identifying Fellows may look different for each Graduate Program, but each program will work with the Host and GBH to ensure that selection takes into account the importance of diversifying the profession by providing opportunities for students from historically marginalized communities.
+Prospective Fellows will also be selected based on interest in audiovisual preservation and/or understanding of the media perspectives represented by the Host.
 For more information about the Graduate Programs and the application requirements, see the Project Partners page.

-Selected Fellows are notified prior to the start of their Fellowships and are assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
-Fellows are also matched with a Local Mentor in their region with experience in audiovisual preservation to provide additional guidance and training.
+The next round of IMLS Fellowships is expected to run from the Fall semester of 2022 through the Spring semester of 2023.
+Selected Fellows will be notified of their Fellowship award in the spring of 2022, and will be assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
+Fellows will also be matched with a Local Mentor in their region with experience in audiovisual preservation to provide additional guidance and training.

 - inventories and assesses the material identified by the Host Station for preservation

 - digitizes the materials at the digitization station

 - creates detailed catalog records for the digitized material

 - collaborates with AAPB archivists to implement the AAPB’s workflow for submission of the materials into the AAPB for digital preservation, including creating proxy files, generating preservation and technical metadata, and ingesting metadata into the AAPB’s Archival Management System

 - researches the significance of the collection and creates a special collection to highlight the materials within the AAPB